varun11i/NLPay-Expense-Tracker/README.md

 - Settings API + UI to configure:
   - **Base currency** (e.g. USD)
   - **Timezone**
-- Backend uses the configured currency when aggregating totals for the dashboard.
+- The backend uses the configured currency when aggregating totals for the dashboard.

 ---